 Mandela Washington Fellowship

 Howard University values diversity, which can be observed in the administration, faculty, staff, students and alumni, as well as, in the wide range of academic programs, services, and research that is pursued each day.
-In addition to educating bright, talented students from the US and throughout the African Diaspora, Howard University is also engaged in a number of training, education, and capacity building initiatives throughout Africa.
+In addition to educating bright, talented students from the US and throughout the African Diaspora, Howard University is also engaged in several training, education, and capacity building initiatives throughout Africa.
+One of such programs is The Mandela Washington Fellowship.

 The overarching objective of the Howard University Mandela Washington Fellowship Public Management Institute is to provide a culturally diverse experience to young African leaders to assist in the building of capacity as it relates to public management on the African continent.